-The self is always social, always the result of a socialization process.
+On the strong version of the social-self thesis, the self is always social, always the result of a socialization process.
 It was just as social, just as much the result of individual socialization, when it took the hacker form.
-The independent self of the hacker was the result of socialization under a division of labor that was (using Durkheim's terms somewhat metaphorically) 'mechanical'-each person working in parallel on a self-contained task-rather than 'organic'-each person contributing only a specialized component of the whole.
+The independent self of the hacker was the result of socialization under a division of labor that was (using Durkheim's terms somewhat metaphorically) "mechanistic" - each person working in parallel on a self-contained task - rather than "organic" - each person contributing only a specialized component of the whole.
 This independent self was reinforced by the shared norms of the profession, by educational experience, and by its fit with the relatively primitive tools, rules, and division of labor that then characterized the software development activity system.
-With greater process maturity and more advanced means of production, the social character of the self is no longer merely an abstract proposition, but becomes concrete in the form of subjectively experienced interdependent self-construals.
-The self is socialized-as it always has been-but now this socialization is not merely a remote antecedent, but becomes a lived reality.
+With greater process maturity and more advanced means of production, the social character of the self is no longer merely an abstract proposition, but becomes concrete in the form of subjectively-experienced interdependent self-construals.
+The self is socialized - as it always has been - but now this socialization is not merely a remote antecedent, but becomes a lived reality.